alanqchen/FEHRobot/docs/source/index.rst

 the code used for the performance task is shown.
 For easy navigation, refer to the side/hamburger bar or the table of contents below.

+In Main File, you'll find representations of the overall logic of the code and the global variables/constants.
+In PI Deep Dive, you'll find a lengthy description of the PI controller extensively used by the robot.
+In Performance Tests, you'll find the code used to complete each performance test.
+In Function Reference you'll find detailed documentation for each function, including parameters and function variables.
+And in MATLAB code you'll find the code used to support the PI controller.

 ----

 Table of Contents